spring conference 2026: the identinarians’ game is over and polanski knows it

 For more on the matter, do visit our recent post entitled “one member one vote is an illusion of democracy” here.

-And when they do, long serving members who have survived and resisted the identinarian capture of the Party will be hoping they will become the driving force that will save the Green Party from self- destruction.
-Alternatively, they might wonder why on earth they joined such a dysfunctonal organisation and leave in drones as quickly as they joined !
-We, from The Green Light team with our well-established subscribers and regular visitors from many different shades of green within the Party do sincerely hope they don’t.
-The stakes are much too high to give up now.
+And if, or when they do, members who have opposed the identinarian’s capture of the Party and somehow avoided being suspended or expelled will be hoping they will join them and be the driving force that will save the Green Party from self-destruction.
+Alternatively, they may well wonder why on earth they joined such a dysfunctonal organisation and leave in drones as quickly as they joined !
+The Green Light team with our established subscribers and regular visitors do sincerely hope they don’t.

-Since the E motion “Zionism is racism” which was at the heart of the acrimonious procedural dispute fell off the agenda at the very last minute of Conference, Greens in Palestine have already vowed to re-submit their motion at the in-person Autumn Conference.
-Saturday 28th March 2026 is therefore likely to be remembered as the day the divisive game green identinarians had been playing for almost a decade in their capture” of the Green Party was finally up.
+Since E12 motion “Zionism is racism” which was at the heart of the acrimonious procedure originally triggered by an amendment to the SOC report submitted by former SOC chair Tim Reilly from the floor ended up falling off the agenda at the very last minute of Conference, Greens for Palestine have pledged to re-submit their motion at the in-person Autumn Conference.

 The issue comes when you try to use that mistake to draw the boundaries of a political community, as E12 does.
 In action point two of the motion, it states that not only is Zionism, defined as the belief in the creation or continuity of Israel, racism, but that all party bodies should act accordingly, presumably through expulsions and discipline against those that consider themselves Zionists, or hold what the party consider to be Zionist beliefs.
 In short, it is a ban on Zionists being a member of the party.”

-This is what motion E12 actually called for, as per its synopsis:
+So, this is what motion E12 actually called for, as per its synopsis:

 ‘This motion defines Zionism, recognises its continued harm to Palestinians, and seeks to clarify that the Green Party is opposed to Zionism.
 It further affirms the right to self-determination and liberation of the Palestinian people and supports the establishment of a single democratic Palestinian State in all of historic Palestine‘.